 Re-Confirm Value and Identify Challenges Associated With It

 To be in perfect sync with your blockchain investment strategy, you need to re-evaluate the use cases you selected.
-In reality, make sure you also consider the challenges associated with them.
+In reality, make sure you also consider the challenges in blockchain implementation.
 In any case, you need to understand if the challenges are too much for your blockchain investment strategy.

 If it poses a lot of challenges, then it’s best to skip it.
 Go with the use cases that come with fewer challenges and more benefits.